kumo-ai/kumo-rfm/README.md

 ## How KumoRFM works
 KumoRFM is a pretrained foundation model designed for machine learning.
 It accepts a set of data tables as input and is prompted by a predictive task expressed in Predictive Query Language.
 The model delivers accurate predictions in under a second, without requiring task- or dataset-specific training.
 Benchmarks show it outperforms traditional supervised models by 2% to 8%.

+KumoRFM is built on two core innovations: (1) A pretrained graph transformer: A table-agnostic encoder that learns representations across multi-modal, multi-table data, eliminating the need for custom pipelines.
+(2) In-context learning.
+At inference time, it retrieves labeled subgraph examples as context to inform predictions, eliminating the need for task-specific model training.

 [Blog](https://kumo.ai/company/news/kumo-relational-foundation-model/) | [Paper](https://kumo.ai/research/kumo_relational_foundation_model.pdf) | [Get an API key](https://kumorfm.ai/)

 <div align="left">